Gateway Arch

 It is located at the 1764 site of the founding of St. Louis on the west bank of the Mississippi River.

 Historical background

 Inception and funding (1933–1935)

 Around late 1933, civic leader Luther Ely Smith, returning to St. Louis from the George Rogers Clark National Historical Park in Vincennes, Indiana, saw the St. Louis riverfront area and envisioned that building a memorial there would both revive the riverfront and stimulate the economy.
 He communicated his idea to mayor Bernard Dickmann, who on December 15, 1933, raised it in a meeting with city leaders.
-They sanctioned the proposal, and the nonprofit Jefferson National Expansion Memorial Association (JNEMA—pronounced "Jenny May") was formed.
+They sanctioned the proposal, and the nonprofit Jefferson National Expansion Memorial Association JNEMA for short, was formed.
 Smith was appointed chairman and Dickmann vice chairman.
 The association's goal was to create:

 Many locals did not approve of depleting public funds for the cause.
 Smith's daughter SaLees related that when "people would tell him we needed more practical things", he would respond that "spiritual things" were equally important.